filipchr/filipchr.github.io/work/_posts/2014-11-15-hela-manniskan.markdown

 Well, the breif were to create a website that was as good as if it were made by an experianced agency.
 And I think that we did succed with that!

-The site is build opon Wordpress for the backend.
-The front-end is mainly built opon [foundation](http://foundation.zurb.com/), and then customized by hand to fit the need.
+The site is build upon Wordpress for the backend.
+The front-end is mainly built opon foundation, and then customized by hand to fit the need.

 Feel free to checkout the project [here](http://helamanniskanjonkoping.se).